tsaad-dev/te/drafts/mpls-te-topology/draft-busizheng-teas-yang-te-mpls-topology.md

   MPLS-TE topology model, defined in this document, as well as by the MPLS-TE tunnel model, defined in {{?I-D.ietf-teas-yang-te-mpls}}.

-  Multi-Protocol Label Switching - Transport Profile (MPLS-TP) is a profile of the MPLS protocol that is used in packet switched transport networks and operated in a similar manner to other existing transport technologies (e.g., OTN), as described in {{?RFC5921}}.
+  Multiprotocol Label Switching - Transport Profile (MPLS-TP) is a profile of the MPLS protocol that is used in packet switched transport networks and operated in a similar manner to other existing transport technologies (e.g., OTN), as described in {{?RFC5921}}.
 The YANG